Adult Ed Committee -- Robert Goldberg-Alberts, chair

 The Education Steering Committee supervises and works closely with the Education Director in carrying out the Religious School’s goals.
 We strive to ensure that the educational program includes an interactive curriculum that encourages critical and creative thinking.
 We focus on developing our students’ relationship with Judaism in numerous ways, including the practice of social action and the study of Torah.
 To that end, the committee is responsible for reviewing and updating curriculum, coordinating school-wide educational and social programs, approving B’nai Mitzvah projects, creating and reviewing the school’s annual budget, and creating and updating school policies and procedures.

-Israel Committee - Dan Weisman, chair
+Israel Committee - open

-Inclusion Committee - Shelley Rosenberg, chair
+Inclusion Committee - Wendy Elliott-Vandivier, chair

 The Inclusion Committee incorporates a wide variety of concerns.
 They include mental, physical, and emotional disabilities; welcoming people who are lesbian, gay, bisexual, transgender, queer, and questioning, and their allies; hearing and vision issues; interfaith couples; and people with concerns about multicultural issues.
 The common denominator is that these are all concerns that might make a person feel less welcome, less a part of, a synagogue.
 At Or Hadash, we want all people to know that they are completely welcome and can be an integral part of the community.